 Contest and Continuity

-- when play is re-started at scrums, lineouts and kick-offs.
+- in contact in open play when play is re-started at scrums, lineouts, kick-offs and restart kicks.

-It is the aim of the team in possession to maintain continuity by denying the opposition the ball and, by skillful means, to advance and score points.
-Failure to do this will mean the surrendering of possession to the opposition either as a result of shortcomings on the part of the team in possession or because of the quality of the opposition defence.
-Contest and continuity, profit and loss.
+The team in possession aims to maintain continuity by denying the opposition the ball and, by skilful means, to advance and score points.
+Failure to do this will mean the surrendering of possession to the opposition either as a result of shortcomings on the part of the team in possession or because of the quality of the opposition defence; contest and continuity, profit and loss.

 As one team attempts to maintain continuity of possession, the opposing team strives to contest for possession.
 This provides the essential balance between continuity of play and continuity of possession.
 This balance of contestability and continuity applies to both set piece and open play.